Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 Hunter follows four published data principles: contacts without live public sources are removed after six months, anyone can remove themselves via a claim page, and website owners can block Hunter's crawler through robots.txt.

 This transparency matters for teams concerned about GDPR, CCPA, or CAN-SPAM compliance.
-But it creates a structural limitation: Hunter cannot surface contacts who don't appear anywhere online.
-If a decision-maker keeps a low web profile, Hunter won't find them.
+But it creates a structural limitation: Hunter cannot surface contacts who do not appear anywhere online.
+If a decision-maker keeps a low web profile, Hunter will not find them.

 RocketReach casts a wider net.